mb-14/openstamp/README.md

 print(watermarked_text)
 ```

-### Detecting watermarked text
+### Detect watermarked text

-A piece of text is classified as watermarked when the LLR exceeds a certain pre-defined **threshold**.
+Text is marked as watermarked when the LLR score is above a threshold you choose (calibrate it on your data).

 ```python
 import json